alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 * An override of the `uri` metadata function ensures OpenSea correctly caches token metadata/images without needing to rely on the ERC 1155 ID substitution format.
 * Contract-level metadata pre-populates basic information about the collection upon import.

+Note: These implementations are based on OpenSea support docs that might be outdated.
+But even if not required with OpenSea's latest releases, at a minimum, the changes shouldn't interfere with your listing.

-**Hard caps**: If your token strategy involves scarcity, you'll likely want to include caps in the contract itself to reassure potential buyers.
-These contracts effectively cap tokens/editions at 14/10, respectively (which you can of course modify).
+**Hard caps**: If your token strategy relies on scarcity, you'll likely want to include caps in your contracts to reassure potential buyers.
+The examples contracts in this repo effectively cap tokens/editions at fourteen/ten, respectively (which you can easily modify).

+Note: Our token hard cap could also be implemented in the contract mint functions, as explained below.

-### High-level instructions
+### High-level repo instructions (and table of contents)

 1) [**Upload/pin token metadata through a decentralized service**](#1-pinupload-token-metadata).
 We used IPFS and Filecoin in this repo via NFT.storage; Arweave is another popular solution.
 2) [**Adjust and/or update the smart contracts for your project's needs**](#2-create-smart-contracts).
 If you're just looking to test deployment, you can use the contracts in this repo as-is and experiment using the ParkPics metadata and images.
 Otherwise, adapt the contracts as desired for your project.